atomist/sdm/README.md

 - Code Review
 - Code

-There are multiple listeners associated with this.
+There are multiple listeners associated with pushes.

 Most of the listeners use or extend `ProjectListener`, which listens to the following extension of `ListenerInvocation`: